awsdocs/aws-support-user-guide/doc_source/Case_Life_Cycle.md

 ```

 **Note**
-The `DescribeCases` action takes parameters that let you control the number of cases, types of cases, and amount of detail to retrieve\.
-For more information, see the [DescribeCases](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_DescribeCases.html) action\.
+The `DescribeCases` operation takes parameters that let you control the number of cases, types of cases, and amount of detail to retrieve\.
+For more information, see the [DescribeCases](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_DescribeCases.html) operation\.

 ## Resolve a support case<a name="resolvecase"></a>

-AWS Support provides a [ResolveCase](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_ResolveCase.html) action to resolve your own support cases\.
+AWS Support provides a [ResolveCase](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_ResolveCase.html) operation to resolve your own support cases\.
 The following Java code example demonstrates its use\.

 ```
 public static void resolveSupportCase(AWSSupportClient client)